Kyrylo-Glamazdin/Group_Navigation_Capstone/README.md

 ## Getting Started

 Please note that this is only the front-end part of the application.
 In order to run the app, you also need to follow the directions listed in [this repository](https://github.com/Kyrylo-Glamazdin/Group_Navigation_Capstone_Backend).
 Alternatively, you can access the [hosted version](https://group-navigation-frontend.herokuapp.com/) of this application.
+(If this link doesn't work, copy and paste the following link to your URL bar: https://group-navigation-frontend.herokuapp.com/ ).
 If you decide to download the app:
 1. Make sure that you're in the needed directory and type
 ```